MonicaG/MonicaG.github.io/_posts/2015-06-03-formatting-code-with-pygments-and-jekyll.md

 ---
 layout: post
-title: Formatting Code With Pygments
+title: Pygments linenos with Jekyll and Bootstrap
 category: webdev
 desc: How to format code snippets using Pygments on a Jekyll Blog using Bootstrap
 ---